sop/jwx/README.md

 Here are some simple usage examples.
 Namespaces are omitted for brevity.

 ### Create signed token
-Compose JWT claims and produce token signed with HMAC using SHA-256.
+Compose JWT claims and produce a token signed with HMAC using SHA-256.

 ```php
 $claims = new Claims(